canonical/hardware-api/scripts/tf-tests/README.md

 # Manual integration tests using Testflinger

-The purpose of these scripts is to test hardware-api client and server on the machines that are accessible via [Testflinger](https://github.com/canonical/testflinger).
+The purpose of the `run-jobs.py` script is to test hardware-api client and server on the machines that are accessible via [Testflinger](https://github.com/canonical/testflinger).
 It allows us to test the project components on multiple machines automatically.